 Maximum number of requests (or cost in cents) allowed within the time window.Example:

-for per-user limits, or custom property name for per-property limits.
-Omit for global limits.Example: s=user
+user for per-user limits, or custom property name for per-property limits.
+Omit for global limits.Example: s=user or s=organizationRate Limiting Scopes

 Helicone supports three types of rate limiting based on who or what you want to limit:Global Rate Limiting